badbeardd/Rope-experimental/README.md

 The main point of it is experimenting with original code and getting new results from existing features, also adding something new.
 Main difference: this is the only Linux-compatible fork of Rope, and what do I mean by that is original Rope will work, but you can't change anything in GUI (scroll does not work).

-All the text below is borrowed from original repo and 100% applicable to this fork too.
+99% of the text below is borrowed from original repo and 100% applicable to this fork too.

 ### Features: ###
 * Incredible features and fast workflow